mmlab-aueb/did-self-py/README.md

-# did-self-py
+# A python implementation of did:self

-A python implementation of did:self
+## Prerequisites